raspberrypi/documentation/configuration/raspi-config.md

 This page describes the console based raspi-config application.
 If you are using the Raspberry Pi desktop then you can use the graphical Raspberry Pi Configuration application from the Preferences menu to configure your Raspberry Pi.

-`raspi-config` is the Raspberry Pi configuration tool originally written by [Alex Bradbury](https://github.com/asb).
+`raspi-config` is the Raspberry Pi configuration tool originally written by [Alex Bradbury](https://github.com/asb) and lives at [github.com/RPi-Distro/raspi-config](https://github.com/RPi-Distro/raspi-config/tree/master/raspi-config).
 It targets Raspberry Pi OS.

 <a name="usage"></a>
 ## Usage